Why this topic is important

 From 1 January 2030 only packaging material classified as recyclable may be placed on the market.
 The requirements for this are:

-- Packaging should be able to be collected, sorted and recycled effectively after use, without disturbing other waste streams.
+- Packaging should be able to be collected, sorted and recycled effectively after use, without compromising other waste streams.

 - The recycled material must be of a quality that can replace the use of primary material.